Southeastern Wind Symphony to feature music of John Mackey

 HAMMOND – Southeastern Louisiana University’s Wind Symphony will present its fall

-The concert, titled “Bach to the Future” and conducted by Director of Bands Glen J. Hemberger, will be held at 7:30 p.m. at the Columbia Theatre for the Performing Arts, 220 East Thomas Street. in downtown Hammond.
-General admission tickets can be purchased at the door and are $14 for adults and $7 for faculty and seniors; students with school ID are free.
+The concert, titled “Strange Humors” and conducted by Director of Bands Glen J. Hemberger, will be held at 7:30 p.m. at the Columbia Theatre for the Performing Arts, 220 East Thomas Street in downtown Hammond.
+General admission tickets can be purchased at the door and are $10 for adults and $5 for faculty and seniors; students of all ages with ID and children are free.
 For additional information on tickets, call the Columbia Box Office at 985-543-4371.

 The concert is a featured part of Southeastern’s Fanfare, a fall festival of the arts, humanities and social sciences.
 The Wind Symphony is a large, select music ensemble comprised of the finest woodwind, brass and percussion musicians at the university.